callumberry55-a11y/PoetrySuite/AI_TROUBLESHOOTING.md

 # AI Features Troubleshooting Guide

+## ISSUE RESOLVED

+The AI poem generator is now working!
+Here's what was fixed:

+1. **Updated API Key**: Changed to a new Gemini API key with available quota
+2. **Updated Model**: Changed from `gemini-1.5-flash` (doesn't exist) to `gemini-2.5-flash`
+3. **Enhanced Error Handling**: Added detailed console logging for easier debugging
+4. **Deployed Edge Function**: Updated the AI banker function with the new model

+## Testing

+The AI features have been verified and are working correctly.
+You can now:
+- Generate poems
+- Analyze poetry
+- Get detailed insights
+- Find rhymes
+- Improve existing poems
+- Continue poems

+---

-## Issue: "Failed to Fetch" Error
+## Previous Issue: "Failed to Fetch" Error

-If you're getting a "failed to fetch" error when using the AI features, follow these steps:
+If you encounter a "failed to fetch" error in the future, follow these steps:

 ### Step 1: Check Browser Console